ierezell/CovidQuestionAnswering/meeting.md

 # Done :

 - Computing on GPU 200s vs 600 for cpu
+- Boost by date (with decay)

 # Doing :

+- Better filter / Election (Ex : question "Plop" returns documents)
 - Test embdding all vs sentence
-- Better filter / Election (Ex : question "Plop" returns documents)
-- Boost by date or other fields
+- add other field boosting

 # Ideas :

 - Add NER to retrieve voc with same semantic structure
 - Move the clear_database button further from the ask button (stupid missclick)
+- Lemmatize all the content of the db ?

 # TLDR :